Impairment of Oogenesis and Folliculogenesis in Neonatal Rats after Maternal Exposure to Mobile Phones

 "outcomes": [

-"Ovarian primordial follicle/primary oocyte counts",
+"Ovarian primordial follicle and primary oocyte measures",

 "Number of primordial follicles",